armcortex/portfolio/portfolio/content/post/particles-swarm-optimization-practice/index.md

 ---

 <!-- for peek -->
+I dive into Particle Swarm Optimization (PSO) using MATLAB.
+With 1000 particles, I tackled the Himmelblau Function, going full detective to understand PSO from its original research.
+It was a game-changer in algorithm exploration

+<!--more-->
 Hey, fellow code enthusiasts!
 You know that feeling when you stumble upon a super cool algorithm and you're like, "I've GOT to try this out"?
 Well, that was me with the Particle Swarm Optimization (PSO) algorithm.

-<!--more-->
 {{< image classes="clear fancybox fig-100" src="/post/particles-swarm-optimization-practice/images/pso_result.webp" group="x1" title="Results" >}}

 The mission?
 Using MATLAB magic to unleash 1000 particles (yes, a grand thousand!) to dive deep into the valleys and peaks of the Himmelblau Function.
 I mean, who wouldn't want to hunt for that elusive lowest point on such a mesmerizing mathematical landscape?